foureyes/csci-ua.0002-fall2015-010/classes/14/scope.markdown

 </section>

 <section markdown="block">
-### Scope Continued
+### Local Scope Continued

-Furthermore, variables that are declared within a function that have the same name as a global variable are totally different variables/values!
+Variables that __are declared__ (created) within a function that have the same name as a global variable are totally different variables/values!
 They don't overwrite the outer, global variable (there's a way to do this, though).
 What will this print?

 {% highlight python %}
 c = "on toast"